williampalacek/ICS2OALGEXPO/ICS2OALGEXPO.md

 AO3 = 24.17         AO5 = 29.32           AO12 = 27.4

 #### 02/24/20
+Seem to be solving just as fast as last time with no imporvment.

 AO3 = 27.17         AO5 = 24.32           AO12 = 29.4

 ![](Images/Stock%20images/giphy.gif)